PhilWaldmann/openrecord/docs/modify.md

 ## destroyAll()
 !> *sqlite3*, *postgres*, *mysql*, *oracle* and *ldap/activedirectory* only!

-The usage is simmilar to `updateAll`.
+The usage is similar to `updateAll`.

 ```js
 await User.where({active: false}).destroyAll()